trilitech/tezos-developer-docs/docs/developing.md

 - Sandbox environments like [Flextesa](https://tezos.gitlab.io/flextesa/) run Tezos nodes locally on your computer in a sandbox mode.
 - You can also set up your own private test network.

-For more information about test environments, see [Testing on sandboxes and testnets](/developing/testnets).
+For more information about test environments, see [Testing on testnets](/developing/testnets) and [Using a local sandbox](/developing/sandbox).

 LIGO and SmartPy also have built-in testing capabilities.